microsoft/LongitudinalDifferenceInDifferencesPy/README.md

 # Case Study

+This package is designed for studying the causal effect of WAVE using code authoring time – result of a research study done by MSR and Windows ES, on developers’ productivity.
+This led the WAVE team deciding on automatically installing their product to all relevant COSINE developers.

 Example of how this tool was used inside of Microsoft to show the (5+%) impact of a product on internal/"1st party" developer productivity within the Windows division at Microsoft coming soon.

 # Getting Started